wim66/arch-post-install/README.md

 AUR packages installed with yay can take time to build

-<ins>Zsh will be the default shell with a pre-configured setup</ins>
+<ins>Zsh will be the default shell with a pre-configured setup with oh-my-zsh and oh-my-posh prompt</ins>

 Notes